Sterblue/sterblue.github.io/README.md

 This site is visible at [www.sterblue.com](www.sterblue.com).

+To launch it locally, install jekyll and then

+    jekyll serve

 It is based on a Jekyll port of the Spectral theme by HTML5 UP.
 Find the original non-jekyll theme at: http://html5up.net/ The jekyll port is at: https://github.com/arkadianriver/spectral